 Figure 4.0

-3. Click on Copy button to copy the discount along with the customer's whitelist (if the Copy Customer is set to Yes).
+1. Fill in the name of the copied discount in the textbox.2.
+Set Copy Customer Toggle to include the customer's whitelist while copying a discount (explained under the heading 4.1)3.
+Click on the "Copy" button to copy the discount along with the customer's whitelist (if the Copy Customer is set to Yes).Figure 4.1

-When copying a discount, enabling this option ensures that the associated customer whitelist — i.e., the list of approved customers eligible for the discount—is also duplicated.
+When copying a discount, enabling this option ensures that the associated customer whitelist — i.e., the list of approved customers eligible for the discount — is also duplicated.
 This maintains consistent customer eligibility in the newly copied discount.

 To include the customer whitelist during the copy process, ensure the following conditions are met:

-This option works only for Loyalty Customers hence, to do so, you need to set the Require Loyalty toggle to YES.
-Figure 4.1.0
+This option works only for Loyalty Customers hence, to do so, you need to set the Require Loyalty toggle to YES.Figure 4.1.0

 Figure 4.1.1